kevin-pek/dsa3101-deployment/README.md

 👋 Hello!
 This is the deployment repo for our group's application stack.
 The frontend and backend repos are added as submodules to this repository, tagged to a commit hash that is stable and working.

-For more detailed information on the frontend and backend repos, please click on their respective folders!
+For more detailed information on the [frontend](https://github.com/kevin-pek/dsa3101-frontend/) and [backend](https://github.com/shecheeyee/dsa3101-manpower-optimization-ci-backend/) repos please click the links here!

 Check out our [wiki](https://github.com/kevin-pek/dsa3101-deployment/wiki) for more information about our project!